Jenners: Department store closure

 In January 2021, it was announced that Jenners was closing and 200 jobs would be lost.
 The Jenners signage was removed from the Princes Street building on 14 April 2021, reportedly to the surprise of the owners of the building.
 Edinburgh City Council issued a Listed Building enforcement notice on 21 April 2021 to Sports Direct Retail, the Mike Ashley company that owns the Frasers Group, to reinstate the Jenners letters on the eastern and southern sides of the department store, as these had been removed without listed building consent.
 In May 2021, it was announced that the restoration of the building will take four years, and that the store was planned to reopen without the House of Fraser livery once redevelopment had completed.

 Proposed hotel conversion

 In June 2022, AAA United, the company owned by Anders Holch Povlsen, was granted planning permission to convert the building to a 96-room hotel.
-Under the plans, the three-storey central atrium would be retained, as would the Jenners signage.
+Under the plans by David Chipperfield Architects, the three-storey central atrium would be retained, as would the Jenners signage.
 The hotel rooms would occupy the upper floors, with new retail use, restaurants and cafés at the lower levels, and a new roof-top bar.
+By 2025, the building had been stripped of old electrical wiring and asbestos, and a three-year project to fit the new fixtures commenced, utilising a crane lowered through a hole in the roof to extract materials.